caddyserver/website/src/docs/markdown/caddyfile/directives/request_body.md

 }
 ```

 - **max_size** is the maximum size in bytes allowed for the request body.
-It accepts all formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).
+It accepts all size values supported by [go-humanize](https://pkg.go.dev/github.com/dustin/go-humanize#pkg-constants).
+Reads of more bytes will return an error with HTTP status 413.

 ## Examples